yongzx/bigscience-workshop.github.io/en/pages/organization.md

 You can **stay informed** about the projet by [entering your email here](https://docs.google.com/forms/d/e/1FAIpQLSe3gYSfNX6aKFwDVKdp-42w2kAldasdFjMJnHCUTdlgo-5lqQ/viewform).

-You can **ask to join the organization of the worshop** by filling this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdF68oPkylNhwrnyrdctdcs0831OULetgfYtr-aVxBg053zqA/viewform?usp=pp_url).
+You can **ask to join the organization of the workshop** by filling this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdF68oPkylNhwrnyrdctdcs0831OULetgfYtr-aVxBg053zqA/viewform?usp=pp_url).

 ## Resources and tools